bernskioldmedia/Ilmenite-Cookie-Consent/readme.txt

 == Changelog ==

+= Version 2.0.1 =
+Svn is svn.
+Contains nothing new apart from fixing the release archive.
+If you managed to update to 2.0.0 in the few minute window before this was addressed, 2.0.1 takes care of things for you.
+If not, enjoy the 2.0.0 update.

 = Version 2.0.0 =

 In this major release we've made many code improvements as well as improvements to class names